-Today, the domestic insurance sector is considered to be highly competitive and sophisticated due to the large number of insurance suppliers on the island in relation to the size of the population.
+Today, the domestic insurance sector is considered to be highly competitive due to the large number of insurance suppliers on the island in relation to the size of the population.
 There are 33 insurance companies operating in the domestic market, all regulated by the Superintendent of Insurance at the Ministry of Finance, while the Insurance Companies Control Service (ICCS) assists in the supervision of the insurance companies.

-Insurance executives believe that the coming years will also see a major shift in attitude and a corresponding increase in underwriting in Cyprus, where the penetration rate for insurance policies has historically been lower than in other countries, particularly in Western Europe – demonstrating there is potential for growth.
-As Cyprus tackles the challenges of an ageing population, a greater demand for life insurance is now being felt and pension reform is high on the agenda.
-With a legal framework fully compliant with EU directives and employing best practices, Cyprus is also promoting itself as an international hub in the investment pension market, as it offers an alternative market to the traditional financial service business and will enhance efforts to also promote Cyprus as a funds jurisdiction.
+Industry leaders believe that the coming years will also see a major shift in attitude and a corresponding increase in underwriting in Cyprus, where the penetration rate for insurance policies has historically been lower than in other countries, particularly in Western Europe – demonstrating there is potential for growth.
+Currently the contribution of the domestic industry to the island’s GDP is around 4.2%, compared to an EU average of 6.9%.

 Mergers and Acquisitions

-Updated: March 2017
+Updated: May 2017